olekaspt/Lab06/README.md

 Implement the Binary Search Tree (BST) as a Template, so it can store any type.
 In the requirements below this Template is referred to as <ITEM>
 Utilize smart pointers (use std::shared_pointer) as I want a linked-based implementation.

-Create a Tree Node class that will be used in the BST that uses templates.
+Create a "Node" class that will be used in the BST that uses templates.
+The "BinaryNode" from the slide deck can be used as inspiration.
 This will need the methods on it return value, and get left and right child.

 Create a Binary Search Tree class with the following methods.